-Essential English 4 No. 1212

-Full Year/Full Time

-Grade 11 Only, Phase IV Credit 1.0
+Full Year/Full Time Grade 11 Only, Phase I

 In Essential English 4, students refine their language skills by engaging in individual and group activities that reinforce reading, writing, critical thinking, and presentational speaking.
 Students read literature ranging from traditional and contemporary classics to newspaper and magazine articles.
 Students who are recommended for this course should also register for Fundamentals of Democracy II (2212).

-Approval by 11th grade English teacher and School Counselor.
+Criteria for Selection - Approval by 11th grade English teacher and School Counselor.

+ENGLISH 4 No. 1512

-ENGLISH 4 Full Year/Full Time Grade 12 Phase II, III No. 1512
+Full Year/Full Time

+Grade 12 Phase II, III Credit 1.0

-English 4, a survey course of English and World Literature, challenges Phase II/III students to interpret, analyze, and synthesize literature through discussion, creative projects, and critical essays.
-They continue to enhance their core communication arts skills as developed throughout their academic careers.
-Students in this course will practice their composition skills in response to selected works of literature.
-Expository writing, persuasive writing, and analytical writing serve as the primary modes where students reinforce grammar, sentence structure, diction, and style.
-This course generally utilizes the same rigorous academic content used in the Academic English curriculum.
-Students may select the course if they wish to devote additional effort in enhancing, reviewing and practicing English skills.
+English 4 challenges Phase II/III students to interpret, analyze, and synthesize literature through discussion, creative projects, and critical essays.
+Students will continue to enhance their core communication arts skills as developed throughout their academic careers.
+Additionally, students will improve their research and writing skills through a variety of different writing modes that reinforce grammar, sentence structure, diction, and style.
+Students may select the course if they wish to devote additional effort in enhancing, reviewing, and practicing English skills.
 English 4 provides a supportive environment including in-class workshops, drafting opportunities and peer-to-peer evaluations so that students may demonstrate proficiency in their reading and writing skills.
 The majority of students who select this course will move on to four-year colleges and other varieties of post-secondary education upon graduation.